Module index_map_type¶

 with the value of its corresponding on-process element.

-These are collective procedures that must be called from all process.
+These are collective procedures that must be called from all processes.
 The

 arguments must have the same rank, type, and kind on all processes.

-Currently there are specific procedures for rank-1 arrays only.
-For
+Currently there are specific procedures for rank-1, 2, 3, and 4 arrays of

 There are two forms of the generic gather_offp.
 The most-used form is